gargpriyank/IBM-Edge-Workshop/docs/ieam-overview.md

 from a management hub cluster to edge devices, cluster and remote instances of OpenShift Container Platform or other Kubernetes-based clusters.

+## Why IBM Edge?

+- Manage the distribution of software at massive scale.
+- Leverage open source technology
+- Address security concerns
+- Move to autonomous management that's built for scale and variability and runs anywhere.
+- Administrators express an intent and autonomous management software Policy executes in line with the intent.

 ## IEAM Features

 - The IEAM management hub is Installed into an OpenShift Container platform and thus it inherits the all the inherent security mechanism